privacybydesign/pbdf-website/pages/en/irma-explanation.md

 a *verifier*, or sometimes a *relying party*.
 There is a special [verifier page](/irma-verifier) explaining what this role amounts to.

-It is built into the IRMA system that these verifiers must make very clear to you which attributes they request to see.
-You, as an IRMA user, have to explicitly agree to the release of those attributes.
+It is built into the Yivi system that these verifiers must make very clear to you which attributes they request to see.
+You, as an Yivi user, have to explicitly agree to the release of those attributes.
 In this way it is clear and transparent who wants to know what about you.
-The IRMA app keeps its own log, so that you can see later which verifier has requested which attributes (at what time), and what you have revealed.
+The Yivi app keeps its own log, so that you can see later which verifier has requested which attributes (at what time), and what you have revealed.
 If there are verifiers who request disproportionately much information from users, you can file a complaint, based on these logs,